Best SQL Client for Mac in 2026

 Azure Data Studio Replacement

-With Azure Data Studio retiring in February 2026, Mac users need a new SQL IDE.
+With Azure Data Studio retired in February 2026, Mac users need a new SQL IDE.
 Jam SQL Studio carries forward the features that made ADS popular — execution plans, schema compare, modern UI — plus AI agent support.

 4